Gauss–Bonnet theorem: For triangles

 where T is a geodesic triangle.
 Here we define a "triangle" on M to be a simply connected region whose boundary consists of three geodesics.
 We can then apply GB to the surface T formed by the inside of that triangle and the piecewise boundary of the triangle.

-The geodesic curvature the bordering geodesics is 0, and the Euler characteristic of T being 1.
+The geodesic curvature of the bordering geodesics is 0, and the Euler characteristic of T is 1.

 Hence the sum of the turning angles of the geodesic triangle is equal to 2π minus the total curvature within the triangle.
 Since the turning angle at a corner is equal to π minus the interior angle, we can rephrase this as follows: